willkessler/jupytergraffiti/README.md

 * Mouse movement and scrolling in the notebook
 * Selecting and editing inside code cells
 * The output of any code cell executions
+* Inlined terminals (shells) whose activities you can also record.
 * You can also draw and highlight over sections you think are important, or create handwritten notes.

 All of this activity can be played back by hovering over the _Graffiti_ and clicking the _Play Movie_ button.